 It’s spring cleaning time, and with most people sheltering at home due to COVID-19, I have a feeling a lot of you are digging into some deep cleaning projects!

 Y’all, let me just go ahead and acknowledge right now that I’m sure my cleaning routine isn’t THE MOST eco-friendly.
 I’m sure there are people out there advertising even more sustainable ways to make your own cleaners using natural ingredients and reused glass bottles.
 Friends, I want to emphasize that I am a very “normal” person with a full-time job and busy life.
-I don’t have time to make my own cleaners!
+I don’t have time to make my own eco-friendly cleaning products!
 My cleaning routine fits into my life while also being as eco-friendly as possible.

 I’ll break it down by category and share links to my favorite products.